 We lost sight of staying home and hanging out as a family.
 However, as we got older and settled down into a routine, we realized how much we missed our family game nights.

-Hillary and I learned how to play Dominoes through our best friend’s grandmother.
+We learned how to play Dominoes through our best friend’s grandmother.
 After going over her house a few times to play, we were hooked.

 Ever since that day, we have been playing almost every weekend!
 It was the only game our parents wanted to play (until recently where they were up to trying some new games), and we never complained once.
 Why?
 Because we finally had our family time back!